 I am privileged to teach students from across the country and around the world.
 I can’t know everything I’d like to know about the entire planet.
 I’ve made more than my share of mistakes, some of them embarrassing.
 The first time I taught someone from Pakistan, I didn’t understand when she said something about Urdu.
 It is an official language of a nation of 170 million people, and I didn’t know that at the time.
 The ethnic and cultural diversity of China has tripped me up on more than one occasion.
 Heck, one time a student from Reno had a duck when I said “Nevahda” rather than “Nevada.”
 I can’t possibly know everything I need to know, and neither can you.
 The good news about being ignorant, however, is that I get lots of practice saying, “I didn’t know that.
 Tell me more.”

 Even though you can’t be expected to know everything, I believe that you can be expected to be learning something.
 If you are not meeting people from different backgrounds on a regular basis, your life is too insular.
-There is strong informal pressure in this country for us to find neighborhoods, schools, and churches where people are very much like us.
-If you have succumbed to that pressure and you aren’t getting to know a broad range of people, find at least one avenue in which you can break out of your homogeneous social networks.
+There is strong informal pressure in this country, especially for White people, to find ethnically homogeneous neighborhoods, schools, and churches.
+If you have succumbed to that pressure and you aren’t getting to know a broad range of people, find at least one avenue in which you can break out of your segregated social networks.

 We are all acculturated people who view things from an acculturated perspective.